-Why choose The British College of Andorra?
+Why choose a British Education?

-Teaching and learning: the key to successful teaching and learning is the recognition that all students have different capacities and needs which must be addressed in the classroom.
+Teaching and Learning: the key to successful teaching and learning is the recognition that all students have different capacities and needs which must be addressed in the classroom.
 This is also critical for the child's self esteem.
-Therefore, our teachers will plan their lessons with these differences in mind putting the learning within the extended grasp of the individual children who are the centre of all activities.
+Therefore, our teachers plan their lessons with these differences in mind putting the learning within the extended grasp of the individual children who are the centre of all activities.
 Each class is seen as a workshop in which all children participate in a variety of ways receiving continuous encouragement and feedback on their learning journey.

 Assessment: both students and their parents need to know how the child is progressing in the different areas of the curriculum.
 So does the teacher in order to prepare future lessons that are appropriate for the individual children.
-Therefore the teacher monitors all the students’ progress and uses the information to ensure teaching pitched at the right level.
+Therefore the teacher monitors all the students’ progress and uses the information to ensure teaching is pitched at the right level.
 Also, periodically, the children are more formally assessed to give an objective measurement of attainment and progress.

 Values: all learning is underpinned by the acquisition and understanding of personal values such as respect, wellbeing and mindfulness.
 These are presented in assemblies, are introduced into lessons and discussed regularly.
 Children's values are recognised and rewarded to encourage their development.
 The acquisition of values is a key to establishing a calm, purposeful atmosphere in the school and to create positive relationships throughout the school community.
 The same values are modelled by the staff who establish warm relationships with the children.

-Expectations: we make high expectations of all members of the school community for the benefit of the children which we set out in writing for pupils, parents and staff.
+Expectations: we set high expectations of all members of the school community for the benefit of the children which we set out in writing for pupils, parents and staff.
 We give recognition to good pupil behaviour both inside and outside the classroom and create an atmosphere of positive achievement.
 We work hard with the pupils to avoid conflicts and bullying but we also have sanctions for pupils who persist with poor behaviour.